Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Thus, we de-mix each one as we divide by the last value and work backwards, decoding each to the power of in the set.
+Thus, we de-mix each one as we divide by the last value and work backwards, decoding each to the power of in the set to match the per added amounts as a fast math calculation using only multiplication.

 <br /><br />